abhisek11/flask_loginfunction/README.md

 ### Backend

--Use the Flask-Login library for session management -Use the built-in Flask utility for hashing passwords -Add protected pages to our app for logged in users only -Use Flask-SQLAlchemy to create a user model
+-Use the Flask-Login library for session management.
+-Use the built-in Flask utility for hashing passwords.
+-Add protected pages to our app for logged in users only.
+-Use Flask-SQLAlchemy to create a user model.
--Create sign up and login forms for our users to create accounts and login -Flash error messages back to users when something goes wrong -Use information from the user's account to display on the profile page
+-Create sign up and login forms for our users to create accounts and login.
+-Flash error messages back to users when something goes wrong.
+-Use information from the user's account to display on the profile page.

-for any kind of bug please open a PR or raise a issue thanks Abhisek singh
+for any kind of bug please open a PR or raise a issue thanks . please feel free to use it , if anyone like to extend its features please feel free to mail me Abhisek singh .
-@email :- raizadaabhi11@gmail.com
+@email :- raizadaabhi11@gmail.com.